silverstripe/silverstripe-search-service/docs/en/configuration.md

 ## Subsites

-Due to the way that filtering works with Elastic App Search, you may want to split each subsite's content into a separate engine.
+Due to the way that filtering works with (eg) Elastic Enterprise Search, you may want to split each subsite's content into a separate engine.
 To do so, you can use the following
 configuration: